Peanut Nutrition & Calories - Complete data of all nutrients

 Peanuts contain 9 times more protein than broccoli.

-Peanuts are also richer in proteins compared to other nuts, such as cashew, almond, walnut, pecan, and pistachio (15).
+Peanuts are also richer in proteins compared to other nuts, such as cashews, almonds, walnuts, pecans, and pistachios (20).

-Peanuts are 2.5 times richer in monounsaturated fats than avocado but contain 3 times less polyunsaturated fats than walnuts.
+Peanuts are 2.5 times richer in monounsaturated fats than avocados but contain 3 times less polyunsaturated fats than walnuts.

-If interested, you can find complete in-depth comparisons of “Peanut vs. Cashew,” “Peanut vs. Almond,” and “Peanut vs. Walnut.”
+If interested, you can find complete in-depth comparisons of “Peanut vs. Cashew,” “Peanut vs. Almond,” “Peanut vs. Pecan,” and “Peanut vs. Walnut.”

 References